djsplice/lmnt_marketplace_plugin/README.md

 | Chunk/Stream | No | Yes | Yes | Streams lines to Klipper one at a time |
 | Decrypted File | No | Yes | Yes | Never saved as a decrypted file |

-Conclusion
-You are correct: The file is never fully decrypted and saved to disk.
+The file is never fully decrypted and saved to disk.
 The decrypted data exists only in memory and is streamed to Klipper line-by-line.
 This approach is secure (no decrypted file left on disk) and efficient, but does require enough RAM to hold the largest decrypted G-code you expect to process.
 If you want to explore true chunked decryption (decrypting and streaming in blocks, not the whole file at once), that would require a different encryption mode (not Fernet) and more complex logic.